Note: My Web pages are best viewed with style sheets enabled. |

 U.S. Constitution, Article I

 I believe in the benefits of copyrights.
-This Web page (and most of my other Web pages) is copyrighted.
+This Web page is copyrighted as are most of my Web pages.
 However, the current state of intellectual law is unacceptable.
 Extending copyright coverage to 90 years (Copyright Term Extension Act of 1998) violates the concept of "limited Times".
 The Digital Millennium Copyright Act (DMCA) stifles innovation instead of promoting it.
 And the primary beneficiaries of these laws are not "Authors and Inventors" but corporate publishers, movie studios, and record companies who reap the bounty of others' creativity.
 If you agree that this situation is intolerable, tell your representatives and senators in Congress.

 23 September 2003